/>

 • Application

-Our new mineral Suntan Cream has an advanced formulation that combines pleasure, safety and nature, offering your skin a high level of protection through its SPF 30.
-But what does this SPF actually mean to you?
+Our new mineral Suntan Cream has an advanced formulation that combines pleasure, safety and nature, providing your skin with high protection through its SPF 30.
+But what does this sun protection factor actually mean for you?

-Have you ever noticed that you can only stay in the sun for a certain amount of time before your skin starts to redden?
+Have you ever noticed that you can only stay in the sun for a certain amount of time before redness appears on your skin?
 This is then your so-called “self-protection time”.

-Although UV rays also give you a tanned skin and vitamin D production is promoted by UVB radiation, they also pose a risk of skin cancer in high doses.
+While UV rays also provide tanned skin and vitamin D production is enhanced by UVB radiation, they also carry a risk of skin cancer in high doses.
 UVB rays are generally more responsible for sunburn.
 UVA rays can also cause sunburn, although less frequently, and can also cause premature aging of the skin and allergies.
 Therefore, our sunscreen contains filters (physical, not chemical) that form a barrier on the skin to protect it from UVA and UVB rays.
 The filters are also of good water resistance.

 Mineral filters

 Sunscreens could pose a threat to corals.
-Especially the ingredient “Oxybenzone,” is controversial, which is why we do not use it at all.
+The ingredient “oxybenzone in particular is controversial, which is why we do not use it at all.

-The composition of our Suntan Cream therefore contains a novel filter package with coral-friendly filters, for the preservation of coral reefs.
+Accordingly, the composition of our Suntan Cream contains a novel filter package with coral-friendly filters, for the preservation of coral reefs.

 Ingredients

-The formula of our sun cream is enhanced by organic aloe vera.
+The formulation of our sunscreen is refined with organic aloe vera.
 With its numerous properties, it helps to produce healthy-looking skin even after the stress of sun exposure.
-We also avoid the use of nanoparticles in our sunscreen and use the mild ingredient zinc oxides (mineral), which is characterized by its nourishing character on the skin.
+In addition, we do not use nanoparticles in our sunscreen and use the mild ingredient zinc oxides (mineral), which is characterized by its caring character on the skin.

 Application

-For reliable protection against sunburn, you should apply the cream generously to dry skin before sun exposure and let it absorb.
-Protective performance is minimized by applying too little.
+For reliable protection against sunburn, you should apply the cream generously to dry skin before sunbathing and let it absorb.
+The protective performance is minimized by insufficient application quantities.
 Repeat application regularly, especially after bathing, sports activities and in case of increased perspiration.

 external sources:

-Want to learn more about UV radiation?
-On the website of the Federal Office for Radiation Protection (BFS) you will find further information.
+You want to learn more about UV rays?
+On the page of the “Bundesamt für Strahlenschutz” (BFS) you will find further information.

 Leave a Reply